dominique-unruh/java-patterns/README.md

 * Not possible to capture matched values that are deeply embedded in a pattern.
 * Requires to use a special annotation processor for defining new patterns.

-## Prerequisites

-Java 8+ is required during compile and runtime.

-Some build system like gradle is recommended.

-## Installation

-The library is available on Maven Central as de.unruh.java-patterns.

-[//]: # (TODO Add links to Maven)

-[//]: # (TODO Add code how to include it with gradle)

 ## Example